 1. Abdominal Distress

-A feeling of fullness or bloating as well as nausea has been experienced by some people on using stevia.
+A feeling of fullness or bloating as

 Some people have reported feeling dizzy after taking stevia.